marcoslucianops/DeepStream-Yolo/docs/YOLOv7.md

 **NOTE**: You can use your custom model.

-#### 4. Reparameterize your model
+#### 4. Reparameterize your model (for custom models)

-[YOLOv7](https://github.com/WongKinYiu/yolov7/releases/) and its variants cannot be directly converted to engine file.
+Custom YOLOv7 models cannot be directly converted to engine file.
 Therefore, you will have to reparameterize your model using the code [here](https://github.com/WongKinYiu/yolov7/blob/main/tools/reparameterization.ipynb).
-Make sure to convert your custom checkpoints in yolov7 repository, and then save your reparmeterized checkpoints for conversion in the next step.
+Make sure to convert your custom checkpoints in YOLOv7 repository, and then save your reparmeterized checkpoints for conversion in the next step.

 #### 5. Convert model